-The ISP reimbursement for the school year is \$15 per month, for 9 months per WVL family for a total of \$135.00.
+The ISP reimbursement for the school year is \$50.00 per semester (\$100.00 total) per WVL family.
 Please note that unless there is a demonstrated case of financial hardship, checks will be sent to families once during the school year, by the end of June.
-Reimbursement checks will not be sent to any family still in possession of WVL property, when a request for reclamation has been made by WVL staff.